CAIDA/catalog-data/sources/solution/how_to_use_as_rank_to_classify_asns/README.md

 ## **<ins>Solution</ins>**

-Below is are two helper methods used to get a GraphQL query sent to the ASRank API, and parse it.
-The first method shows all the data that is taken from the API, with the most important being in the "node" segment.
+Below is are two helper methods used to get a query from the ASRank API, and parse it.
+The first method shows all the data that is taken from ASRank, with the most important being in the "node" segment.
 This segment is then given to the second helper method which updates a dictionary named ```as_2_data``` tracking an asn's provider and customers.

 ~~~Python
 # Helper method of the formatted query.